A Box Plot is the visualization design we recommend if your goal is to display quartiles, mean, and outlier attributes in data.

 Data sets can sometimes contain outliers that are suspected to be anomalies (perhaps because of data collection errors or just plain old flukes).

-If outliers are present, the whisker on the appropriate side is drawn to 1.5 * IQR rather than the data minimum or the data maximum.
+If outliers are present, the line on the appropriate side is drawn to 1.5 × IQR rather than to the data minimum or maximum.
 Small circles or unfilled dots are drawn on the chart, such as in a dot plot, to indicate where suspected outliers lie.
 On the other hand, filled circles are used for known outliers.

-Definition: An outlier is a value that lies in both extremes of data.
+Definition: An outlier is a value that lies at both extremes of the data.
 In other words, it’s a value that lies outside the overall distribution pattern and thus can affect the overall data series.

 These anomalies are treated as abnormal values that can distort the final insights.